gunjandatta/blog/_posts/2023/2023-01-11-trigger-flow-from-js.md

 **_Note - This code example has been tested in various cloud environments.
 The user MUST be licensed for Flow in order for the authentication to work.
 The correct Flow endpoint must be used for authentication, based on the cloud enviornment._**

+**_Update - This blog post has been updated to address possible errors.
+This maybe due to the authorization endpoint url, or the api-version being used to trigger the flow._**

 ### Flow & SharePoint Development

 Splitting out the business logic and utilizing Flow to run dynamically or by code has always been on my TODO list.
 This approach will help customers/clients maintain solutions easily through Flow, instead of relying on a developer for code updates.